fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 ### SNS

-- Producer send one message to the topic
+- Producer send one message to the topic with attributes (metadata)
 - Up to 10 million subscribers per topic
 - 100k topics
 - Fan Out